How to Plan Inbound Marketing Campaign Emails

 - Past Purchases

 If someone subscribed to updates about your events, send them information about upcoming events.
-If they have expressed interest in something you offer by visiting a page on your website, send them content on the same topic.
+If they have expressed interest in something you offer by visiting a page on your website, send them content on the same topic (if they have given you their email).

 These are perhaps some of the most important emails.
-You never want to let an opportunity go to waste, but rather capitalize on what you already know.
+You never want to let an opportunity go to waste, but rather capitalize on what you already know about the people you want to nurture into doing business with you.

 Written by Sarah Wai